JOY19ANYANGO/bank-of-flatiron/README.md

 * To remove a transaction press delete button.
 * The transactions have been dislayed in alphabetical order depending on the category
 * You can sort the date by clicking ascending or descending button.
+* You can sort by description by clicking the description button.

 ## License.
 Author Joy Anyango